 You can also listen to recordings on Soundcloud in the same area of this website.

 Information about our Sunday School and joining its current online classes can also be found by clicking on the tab ‘Young People’

-The topic for this week's readings will be 'Man is blessed.'
-You are warmly invited to join us online for this weekly meeting in which Christian Scientists tell of the healings they have experienced through their study of Christian Science.
+The Wednesday evening meeting: you are warmly invited to join us online for this weekly meeting in which Christian Scientists tell of the healings they have experienced through their study of Christian Science.

-This week's Sunday Service: Each week Christian Scientists study one of twenty six subjects covering the basic teachings of Christian Science.
+This week's (online) Sunday Service: Each week Christian Scientists study one of twenty six subjects covering the basic teachings of Christian Science.
 They were provided by Mary Baker Eddy, the discoverer and founder of Christian Science.
-This week’s lesson subject is, 'God the Only Cause and Creator.'
+This week’s lesson subject is, 'God the Preserver of Man.'

 Whenever I learn of the passing of a loved one, these words of Mrs. Eddy’s invariably come to thought: “When the light of one friendship after another passes from earth to heaven, we kindle in place thereof the glow of some deathless reality”.
 Our Leader also reassures us: “Where God is we can meet, and where God is we can never part”.

 There’s a well-known saying: “It’s too good to be true!”
 We’ve probably all found ourselves coming out with this phrase at times when something wonderful or amazing happens.